-PSPDFAnnotationProvider protocol defines methods for getting and setting annotations.
-PSPDFKit is structured in a way that a document can have multiple such providers.
+AnnotationProvider protocol defines methods for getting and setting annotations.
+PSPDFKit is structured in such a way that a document can have several of these providers.
 Each document has one or more instances of

-PSPDFAnnotationManager which, in turn, contains one or multiple annotation providers.
+AnnotationManager, which, in turn, contains one or more annotation provider/s.

 By default, the

 fileAnnotationProvider.
 This provider will parse the PDF and load annotations from it, and it’ll also handle saving back into the PDF, subject to the value of

 The file annotation provider also handles our internal

 NSCoder-based format for saving and loading annotations.
 This is an internal file format, and it shouldn’t be used for long-term storage of annotations.
 PSPDFKit usually supports loading and saving using this format at least one version back.
 So, for example, v4 can load v3 but not v2 or v5.

 Annotations are only useful if they can be shared across multiple clients.
 To do this, there are several options available, detailed below.

 PSPDFKit Instant is our in-house syncing solution for seamless collaboration for PSPDFKit-powered apps.
 It not only takes care of near-real-time annotation syncing, but it also manages file downloads and other metadata, such as bookmarks (which will be available in a future update).
 Instant is highly optimized for PSPDFKit and uses a deep API integration, which is faster and more reliable than anything you can achieve writing your own code.

 Instant JSON is our approach to bringing annotations into a modern format.
 It’s compatible with our SDK on all platforms while keeping all important properties to make the Instant JSON spec work with PDFs.
 It’s fully documented and supports long-term storage.
 Please take a look at the Instant JSON guide for more details.